Coronavirus: registered deaths

 All registered deaths and COVID-19 deaths

 Figures from the ONS show all registered deaths including people who died in the community as well as in hospital.
-This allows us to see how many more people have died from all causes than we would usually expect by looking at the 5 year average.
-Increases in deaths above the average for the last five years are often known as 'excess deaths'.
-The latest data show the number of registered deaths are above the five year average.
-ONS states that trends in this week’s release should be interpreted with caution:
+This allows us to see how many more people have died from all causes than we would usually expect by looking at a 5 year average.
+ONS use 2015 to 2019 as a five-year average because of the impact of the COVID-19 pandemic on deaths registered in 2020.
+Increases in deaths above the five-year average are often known as 'excess deaths'.
+The latest data show the number of registered deaths are below the 2015 to 2019 five year average for the second week running in 2021.
+ONS states that trends in week 1 of 2021 should be interpreted with caution:

 Place of COVID-19 deaths

 ONS data is also published by local authority, health board and place of death which includes hospital (acute or community, not psychiatric), home, care home, hospice, other communal establishment and elsewhere.